 On December 14, 2017, the Company entered into a farm-in agreement with Westcore Energy Ltd. whereby the Company would provide the funds required to work-over two existing but shut-in oil wells, the 16-13 and 07-13 wells, located in the Flaxcombe area of southwestern Saskatchewan and return them to production.
 The Company earned a 50% working interest in the two wells by contributing 100% of the cost of the work-over operations, which were estimated at \$135,000.
-As at June 30, 2018, the Company has incurred \$152,427 on the work-over operations.
+As at December 31, 2018, the Company has incurred \$152,427 on the work-over operations.

-The 16-13 well re-commenced production in January 2018 at a field estimated daily total fluid production rate of 41 barrels per day, with a field estimated oil cut of 48%.
-The 07-13 well re-commenced production in February 2018 at a field estimated daily total fluid production rate of 91 barrels per day, with a field estimated oil cut of 11%.
+The 16-13 well re-commenced production in January 2018 at a field estimated daily total fluid production rate of 41 barrels of oil per day ("bopd"), with a field estimated oil cut of 48%.
+The 07-13 well re-commenced production in February 2018 at a field estimated daily total fluid production rate of 91 bopd, with a field estimated oil cut of 11%.
 Due to a down-hole pump failure the 16-13 well was temporarily shut-in, but the well subsequently came back on line in June 2018.
-Based on the June Operator P&L report, the two wells produced an average of 72 BFPD with an average oil cut of 30%.
-Net daily production to the Company was 9 bopd during the month of June.